Warner Bros. Water Tower: Usage in media

 Starting with the HBO Max original film, Locked Down (2021), the repainted water tower is featured in the then-new Warner Bros.
-Pictures opening logo for the first time and is now the focal point of the studio lot (now rendered in photorealistic CGI) portion of the sequence.
+Pictures opening logo for the first time and is now the focal point of the studio lot portion of the sequence, now rendered in photorealistic CGI.
 The entire opening sequence was rendered as CGI by Devastudios to show the studio lot at magic hour, with the sun rising over the Cahuenga Pass to the south, using Terragen for the sky and clouds, along with the studio's blueprints from the Warner Bros.
 Studio Facilities and the available photography and videography from Warner Bros.
-Studio Tour Hollywood and Google Maps, all in order to reconstruct it in CGI, with a new fanfare composed by Ludwig Göransson.
+Studio Tour Hollywood and Google Maps, all in order to reconstruct it in CGI, with a new fanfare composed by Ludwig Göransson, starting with Don't Kill Me (2021).

 In real life, the sun rises in the east, over the Forest Lawn cemetery and the Walt Disney Studios.
+Its sequence carried over to the Warner Animation Group logo, starting with Tom & Jerry (2021), while some elements carried over to the New Line Cinema logo, starting with Mortal Kombat (2021), both done by Devastudios and debuted in the same year as variants, as well as the logos of Warner Bros.
+Television (starting in 2021 and updated in 2023), Warner Bros.
+International Television Production (starting in 2021), Warner Horizon Unscripted Television (starting in 2024), and Warner Bros.
+Home Entertainment (starting in 2025), in which Devastudios created Warner Bros.
+Discovery's rendered logo in 2024 across all Warner Bros. brands, excluding Warner Bros.
+Pictures Animation, in which Devastudios used for its logo, and Warner Bros.
+Discovery.
+Starting with Wonka (2023), the logo was updated once again by Devastudios to feature the redesigned shield with the company name sash and banner.
+The CG elements were re-rendered using the Academy Color Encoding System (ACES), while the texture for the studio's water tower was updated using Adobe Substance 3D Painter.

-Starting with Wonka (2023), the logo was updated to feature the redesigned shield with the company name sash and banner.
-Furthermore, the CG elements were re-rendered using the Academy Color Encoding System (ACES), while the texture for the studio's water tower was updated using Adobe Substance 3D Painter and starting with Under Parallel Skies (2024), the logo featured a new fanfare entitled "Classic Reflection", a new rendition of the fanfare from the 1999 and 2020 logos, composed, arranged and conducted by Jacob Yoffee, co-conducted by Anthony Parnther, orchestrated by Nolan Markey, and mixed by Jason LaRocca, originally it was expected to be debuted in the UK and Ireland print of The Boys in the Boat (2023) but it was dismissed.
+Starting with The Commandant's Shadow (2024; Fathom Events release), the logo featured a new fanfare entitled "Classic Reflection", a new rendition of the fanfare from the 1999 and 2020 logos, composed, arranged and conducted by Jacob Yoffee, co-conducted by Anthony Parnther, orchestrated by Nolan Markey, and mixed by Jason LaRocca, which was recorded in October 2023.
+Originally it was expected to be debuted in the UK and Ireland print of The Boys in the Boat (2023) but it was dismissed.